5.3 Vortec supercharger Whipple

 Carb Approved?
 Yes (2004-2006 Only)

-For our final 5.3 Vortec supercharger kit, we’re going with another tried and true option: Whipple.
-Whipple have been making twin-screw style superchargers for decades, helping power up American muscle in all kinds of forms.
+For our final supercharger kit, we’re going with another tried and true option: Whipple.
+Whipple has been making twin-screw style superchargers for decades, helping power up American muscle in all kinds of forms.
 Their supercharger kits use a W140ax 2.3 liter twin-screw blower is capable of making up to 600 horsepower and nearly identical torque.
 Like the Lingenfelter kits, the Whipple comes with a large air-to-water intercooler for the best and most efficient cooling possible.

 Can a stock 5.3 Vortec handle a supercharger?